Canada’s

 recovered bitumen has then to be diluted for pumping

-to plants for processing into synthetic crude
+to plants in Canada and in the US for processing into synthetic crude

 lower carbon molecules.
 It is then desulphurised to form a "sweet"

-reclaimed only 4,700 hectares, leaving a current backlog of over 15,000
+alone has a current backlog of over 18,000

-"disturbed" will remain unrestored at the close of the
+land will remain unrestored at the close of the

 The